laanwj/etna_viv/doc/hardware.md

 0x55555555.
 When clearing, only the destination address and stride needs to be set, the source is ignored.

+An invalid pattern in the tile status memory can result in hangs when rendering.
+This was discovered in tests that used a depth surface but did not clear it.
+The residual data in the TS are caused the GPU to hang mysteriously on rendering.

 Shader ISA
 ================